In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions hands-free. Today, we’re talking Venmo payments.

 Using Venmo for your business transactions might seem like a great idea — especially because it’s a contactless way to accept payment in the midst of this pandemic — but here are a few reasons why we don’t recommend it.
 We’ll also cover what you should do instead.

-Why You Shouldn’t Use Venmo for Business Payments
+Why You Shouldn’t Use Personal Venmo for Business Payments

 Let’s just get this out of the way before digging in: Venmo explicitly states on its site that you should not use it for business payments.